top of page

 Lower Wavelengths & Colour IR

 Lower wavelengths of infrared show less intensity from the hotspot issue.
-This is due to some of the light coming from visible light, which is unaffected.
+This is due to some of the wavelengths coming from visible light, which are unaffected by the issue.
 This works logically when processing like a b&w image.
 However, the hotspot can appear worse when processed as a colour image.
-For example if your foliage is yellow and your sky is blue, the hotspot can show up as yellow in the clouds (where it would otherwise be blue or grey).
-Once you notice this issue it's hard to ignore it and even harder to fix than a b&w image.
+For example if your foliage is yellow and your sky is blue, the hotspot can show up as yellow in the sky, where it would otherwise not have any yellow.
+Once you notice this issue it's hard to ignore it and it's even harder to fix than in a b&w image (see above).

 **Anti-Reflective Filter Coatings

-Anti-reflective (AR) coatings on infrared filters can help to reduce the hotspot intensity.
-In my experience this is only noticeable when the coatings are applied to the internal filters.
-External filter coatings had no obvious effect on the lenses that I tried.
+Anti-reflective (AR) coatings on infrared filters can help to slightly reduce the hotspot intensity.
+In my experience this is mostly noticeable when the coatings are applied to internal filters.
+External filter coatings (in front of the lens) had no obvious effect on the lenses that I tried.
 However, it's worth noting that this was tested before I started this more accurate rating system.
 Click here to see how much effect internal AR coated filters had for me (using this same scoring system).

 Perfection Achieved